Hefin David: Personal life and death

-His partner was Vikki Howells, Member of the Senedd (MS) for Cynon Valley.
+David's partner was Vikki Howells, Member of the Senedd (MS) for Cynon Valley.
 He had two children, Caitlin and Holly, with his ex-wife Anna.
 Caitlin is autistic with learning disabilities.

-He was a governor for Heolddu Comprehensive School and was a governor of Trinity Fields School and Resource Centre.
-As well as this, he was also a friend and supporter of the Caerphilly Miners Centre for the community.
+He was a governor for Heolddu Comprehensive School and also a governor of Trinity Fields School and Resource Centre.
+In addition he was a supporter, and previously a trustee of the Caerphilly Miners' Centre.

-Hefin was found dead at his home in Nelson, Caerphilly, on 12 August 2025, a day before his 48th birthday.
+David was found dead at his home in Nelson, Caerphilly, having died by suicide, by hanging, on 12 August 2025, a day before his 48th birthday.
 In a statement, Keir Starmer called him a "powerful voice for the people of Wales".
-On 26 August 2025, Gwent Coroner's Court confirmed that the final cause of death is pending a toxicology report, and a full inquest into his death will be held in April 2026.
-At the opening of his inquest, it was stated that he was found hanging at his home.
+On 26 August 2025, Gwent Coroner's Court said that final determination of the cause of death was pending a toxicology report and that there would be a full inquest.
+In January 2026, a coroner ruled that his death had been a suicide.

 His death triggered the 2025 Caerphilly by-election, which was won by Plaid Cymru's Lindsay Whittle.